I decided to make my own Pi1541.

 The large DIN connectors are next.
-Notice that the legs have a flat side.
+Notice that the legs has a flat side.
 It can be smart to put the soldering iron on the flat side to transfer enough heat for a good solder joint.
 Make sure to solder all pins.
-Sometimes the buzzer gets too close to the DIN connector.
+Sometimes the buzzer or one of the LEDs gets too close to the DIN connector.
 If that happens, snip off some of the plastic on the DIN connector with a side cutter or knife.
-You can even solder the buzzer on the underside of the PCB to avoid it getting in the way of the DIN connector.

 If you plan to buy a OLED, make sure it has the correct pinout.
 Look at the images for pinout.

 What to do if it wont work?
 The usual suspects when this device does not work, is the PSU, the SD card and the contents of your memorycard.
 Many people try to use a phone charger or a cheap chinese power supply.
 Im not saying all of these are crap, but these are known to have issues with the Pi, so getting a genuine Pi power supply will save you from a lot of hassle.
 Second, the Pi are known for not accepting all SD cards.
 Even some good quality ones.
 So try several cards just to be sure.
 The contents of your card is also essential.
 Please try my sample file if you get into trouble.
 For legal reasons the ROMS are not included in the setup.
 This device fully support the cheaper Raspberry Pi 3A, but make sure you use the latest files from Pi foundation.

 Note that these instructions are only for the Bruktmoped designs.

 This project with PCB and parts can be purchased on ebay: https://www.ebay.com/usr/kirsti_73